MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ### Embedding dashboards

-To embed a dashboard, a trust relationship needs to be established between the Host's Azure AD App and Azure Data Explorer dashboard service (a.k.a RTD Metadata Service).
+To embed a dashboard, a trust relationship needs to be established between the Host's Azure AD App and Azure Data Explorer Dashboard Service Azure AD app (a.k.a RTD Metadata Service).

-1. Follow the steps in [Azure AD authentication endpoint](../../management/access-control/how-to-authenticate-with-aad.md#on-behalf-of-authentication).
+1. Follow the steps in [Web Client (JavaScript) authentication and authorization](../../management/access-control/how-to-authenticate-with-aad.md#on-behalf-of-authentication#web-client-javascript-authentication-and-authorization).
 2. Open the [Azure portal](https://portal.azure.com/) and make sure that you're signed-in to the correct tenant.
 Look at the top right corner to verify the identity used to sign into the portal.
 3. In the resources pane, select **Azure Active Directory** > **App registrations**.
 4. Locate the app that uses the on-behalf-of flow and open this app.